LeCAD-PEG/SOLPS-GUI/doc/source/howto/input-editor.rst

 ======================

-For editing b2input.xml it is recommended to have an editor that uses ``\t`` for delimiter and handles markup languages well.
+For editing b2input.xml it is recommended to have an editor that uses ``\t`` for indenting and handles markup languages well.

 Recommended editors:
    - Emacs version 24+